New Jersey Devils: Style of play

 The Devils have been known as a defense-first team since head coach Jacques Lemaire's first tenure, although the Devils have twice led the Eastern Conference in goals scored, once leading the NHL in goals scored (295 goals for in 2000–01).
-Lemaire gave the Devils their defensive mantra when he implemented a system commonly called the "neutral zone trap."
+Lemaire gave the Devils their defensive mantra when he implemented a system commonly called the "neutral zone trap".
 This system is designed to force teams to turn over the puck in the neutral zone leading to a counterattack.
 This style of play led the team to be chastised by the media and hockey purists for "making the NHL boring."
 Nevertheless, the Devils were successful using this style of play, and Devils head coach Larry Robinson asserted that the Montreal Canadiens teams he played on in the 1970s (who also won the Cup many times) used a form of the trap, though it did not have a name.

 Under head coach Brent Sutter, the team adopted less of a trap and more of a transitional, aggressive forechecking style of play which also emphasized puck possession and instilled the cycle to start the 2007–08 season.
 This led to many high scoring games early in the season for New Jersey.
 The Devils went on to score 244 goals in the 2008–09 season, the most the team had scored in eight seasons.
 However, with the return of Lemaire as head coach, the Devils resumed a more defense-oriented playing style, scoring just 222 goals and allowing only 191, an NHL best in the 2009–10 season, earning Martin Brodeur his fifth William M. Jennings Trophy.

 Lemaire has since re-entered retirement, and was replaced by former Florida head coach Peter DeBoer on July 19, 2011.
 The team showed greater offensive prowess during the 2011–12 season, employing a more aggressive forecheck centered on Ilya Kovalchuk.
 Under DeBoer's system, according to Lamoriello, the Devils' defenseman were often sent into the offensive zone to apply pressure on the opposing team's defense.
 After DeBoer's dismissal, Adam Oates had a similar approach improving the Devils' offense, investing on the versatility of the forwards.
+Oates left the organization in 2015, and the head coaching position was filled by John Hynes, who shifted the focus to a more "fast, attacking, supportive" style of play in an effort to score more goals.
+Hynes remained as head coach until he was dismissed in 2020, replaced by long-term assistant Alain Nasreddine, who kept the same general strategy intact with a slight increase to offensive execution.
+In 2021, Nasreddine was replaced by Lindy Ruff.
+Under Ruff, the Devils were known to play with an up-tempo style that highlighted the speed of their young talent.
+Ruff remained as head coach until he was replaced by his assistant Travis Green during the 2023–24 season, who maintained a similar style of play as interim, but with a focus on encouraging the players to adopt a stronger mentality.